Mapuut/Cursor-Installer/README.md

 # Cursor for Linux Installer

-This is an installation/update script for Cursor on Linux (tested on Gnome).
+This is an installation/update script for Cursor on Linux (tested on Gnome, Cursor 0.48.2).
 The script:

 - Downloads the latest version of Cursor
 - Installs it on your system